 Rhyolite is a ghost town on the California Nevada border.
 It is an excellent late afternoon subject.
 Do not arrive too late or the sun will go behind a ridge and you will miss the best light.
 It works well at dawn also, especially in spring and summer when it gets light just after sunrise.
-The ruins of Cook Bank and the largely intact Bottle House are my favorite Rhyolite subjects.
+The ruins of the Cook Bank and the largely intact Bottle House are my favorite Rhyolite subjects.
 You may want to clone out some of the telephone lines, barbed wire fences, and other objects occasionally interrupting the scene.
 When shooting Cook Bank keep perspective in mind, either by shooting from a distance, by correcting the perspective in Photoshop, or by using a tilt shift lens.
 To correct perspective in Photoshop use the Edit Transform Perspective or Edit Transform Distort tools.

-My gallery shows images of an old car, unfortunately there was a fire in 2014 and the car no longer photographs well.
+My gallery shows images of an old car, unfortunately there was a fire in 2014 and the car no longer photographs as well.
 Most of the buildings in Rhyolite are surrounded by barbed wire fences and there are warnings that the ruins are not safe.
 If you ignore the warnings and enter the ruins you will find that the interiors are often covered in graffiti and are not good subjects.
 There are also warnings about rattlesnakes.

 Rhyolite is also a very good area for star trails and light painting.
 Milky Way images of the buildings are also possible but you will be capturing the northern end of the Milky Way and not the more dramatic southern end.
 Both the Photographers Ephemeris and Photopills are great applications for planning Milky Way and Star Trail images.
 See the Sunrise/Sunset page for information on how to import Rhyolite locations into these applications.
 Unfortunately Rhyolite is closed at night.
 I have heard of one professional photographer being ticketed.
 Conversely a Beatty resident of 15 years told me he has never seen or heard of the police being in Rhyolite at night.
 Don't blame me if you get ticketed for being there at night.